rolandtoth/InputfieldURLChecker/README.md

 - Ctrl + Shift + Click: link can be tested by holding down ctrl+shift and clicking on the field
 - Ctrl + Shift + Enter: link can be tested by holding down ctrl+shift+enter while caret is in the field

-### Force http
+### Force HTTP prefix

-If checked, links will always have "http://" prefix, even if the field itself doesn't have it.
+If checked, links will always have "http://" prefix, even if the field itself doesn't contain it.

-This option ensures opening external links instead of relative ones.
+This ensures opening external links instead of relative ones.

 ### Restrict module

 Here you can set templates and/or fields where the module will be enabled.
-If none selected, module will be active on all templates and all URL fields.
+If none selected, module will be active on all templates and all URL type fields.

 Note: if used, module will be disabled on all non-listed fields/templates.